gabeg805/awesomewm/README.md

 Documentation
 =============

-My Awesome setup has 6 widgets in all:
+My Awesome setup has 5 widgets in all:

-    - Awesome Menu
     - Clock
     - Brightness
     - Volume